-In 2002 Douglas visits Zimbabwe.
-He describes sitting in front of the family television watching a programme based on President Robert Mugabe’s speeches.
-All is calm until the President starts to urge white Zimbabweans to “go back to Britain, go back to Blair”.
+On one visit to Zimbabwe in 2002 Douglas Rogers describes sitting in front of the family television watching a programme based on President Robert Mugabe’s speeches.
+All is calm until the President starts to urge white Zimbabweans to: “go back to Britain, go back to Blair”.

-Douglas Rogers paints his pictures carefully.
+In the book Douglas Rogers paints his pictures carefully.
 The survival he shows us has many angles and most of them are uncomfortable.
-The book does not offer any solutions but you don’t have to be Zimbabwean to relish the stubborn and cunning that keep the Rogers in with a chance.
+He does not offer any solutions, but you don’t have to be Zimbabwean to relish the stubborn and cunning that keep the Rogers in with a chance.

 A 2010 postscript ends the book, but it does not try to predict the future.
 All it can tell us is that the regime is now bolstered by diamond wealth, and that Lyn and Ros are still standing.

 It urges us to visit Zimbabwe.